Skip to main content

 Illness-causing bacteria can survive and spread across your kitchen, so it is important to clean properly to prevent them from spreading to your food.

-4. Sanitize sponges daily and replace frequently.
+4. Sanitize sponges daily and replace them frequently.
 Don't forget to wash dishcloths and towels on a regular basis, too.

 Find a Nutrition Expert